axibase/atsd-use-cases/chart-of-the-day/airline-prices/README.md

 [![](../../research/images/new-button.png)](https://apps.axibase.com/chartlab/4a9a5aa3#fullscreen)

 Although more dramatically affected by the economic downturn which began in 2008, the emergence of JetBlue in 2000 and the formation of additional low cost airlines throughout the decade have noticeably affected the overall cost of airline travel in the United States.
-Not only did the airline fare CPI basket grow less significantly than the overall basket of goods, the majority of years, it actually decreased indicating that relative prices were decreasing with respect to overall inflation.
+Not only did the airline fare CPI basket grow less significantly than the overall basket of goods, the majority of years, the value decreased indicating that relative prices were decreasing with respect to overall inflation.

 ## The Future of Low Cost